Penneo/sdk-php/docs/validation.md

 Validation::persist($myValidation);

 // Activate the validation object
+// As the email content isn't defined, nothing will be sent
 $myValidation->send();

 // Retrieve the validation link
 $myLink = $myValidation->getLink();

+// Define the content of the email if you would like to send emails through Penneo as well
+$myValidation->setEmailSubject('Validation inquiry');
+$myValidation->setEmailText('Dear john.
+Please validate yourself using this link.');

+// Persist the new validation object Validation::persist($myValidation);

 ```

 Note that the validation link won't be active until you call the __send()__ method on the validation object.